KozGit/DOOM-3-BFG-VR/README.txt

 	move the character forward.
 This will make your body face the correct direction.
 	If your body isn't attached to your neck properly, try jumping.
-	If things just seem out of alignment, or to switch from seated to standing mode, Recenter view/reset height with whichever button is defined.
+	If things just seem out of alignment, or to switch from seated to standing mode, Recenter view/reset height with whichever button is defined (you must say "reset view" on Vive).